 The size of the U-SIG for EHT MU PPDU and EHT TB PPDU is two symbols.
 For forward compatibility,

-EHT Release 1 defines an ER preamble while not defining an ER PPDU.
-This enables an EHT Release 1
+EHT defines an ER preamble while not defining an ER PPDU.
+An EHT

-STA to decode and interpret the version independent content in the U-SIG of an ER PPDU that may be
+STA with dot11OnlyEHTBaseLineFeaturesImplemented equal to true shall be able to decode and interpret the version independent content in the U-SIG of an ER preamble that may be

-introduced in future releases or amendments.
+introduced in IEEE PHY clauses that are defined for 2.4, 5 and 6 GHz spectrum from clause 36 onwards, and defer based on L_LENGTH in L-SIG regardless of the value of the PHY Version Identifier in U-SIG .
 The size of U-SIG for an ER preamble is four symbols.

 CID 2727, 3175